-The duty assignment for each resident / trainee will be noted in the following areas;
+The duty assignment for each resident / trainee will be noted in the following (but not restricted to) areas;

 - 1. Ward

-- 2. Emergency Room
+- 2. Casualty/Emergency Room

 - 3. Out- Patient Department

 - 4. Medical/Surgical ICU

 - 5. Sub-specialties

 (v) Period of training, attendance and Leave